AmazingAmpharos/OoT-Randomizer/README.md

 rest in the Temple of Time has hint text pointing to the locations of the Spiritual Stones and Medallions.
 A child will be able to read hints for the Spiritual
 Stones while an adult will be able to read hints for the Medallions.

-To be very clear on this point, freestanding Pieces of Heart (those not in chests or given directly by NPCs) are not randomized, and while the rewards for up to 50
-Gold Skulltulla Tokens are randomized, the tokens themselves are not.
+To be very clear on this point, while the rewards for up to 50 Gold Skulltulla Tokens are randomized, the tokens themselves are not.

 As a service to the player in this very long game, many cutscenes have been greatly shortened or removed and text is as often as possible either omitted or sped up.
 We have been as thorough as our exploration of the game and various technical limitations will allow to make the parts of the game where you're watching and reading